 - fraud detection & prevention organizations (including Équité Association)

-- insurance eligibility and risk assessment organizations (for example MIB Inc.)
+- insurance eligibility and risk assessment organizations (for example Medical Information Bureau Inc.)

 - other companies within the Co-operators group of companies